Euro zone bond markets stabilise after ECB rate blow

 billion euros from 60 billion and cut its deposit rate by 10

-basis points (bps) to -0.4 percent.
-It also shaved 5 bps off its
+basis points to -0.4 percent.
+It also shaved 5 basis points off

 Overall, it was much more than the market had expected.
 But